Thatoddone1/Thatoddone1/README.md

 - 👋 Hi, I’m @Thatoddone1
 - 👀 I’m interested in Mobile Development and Web Development
-- 🌱 I’m currently learning Swift!
+- 🌱 I’m currently learning Swift and Svelte!

 <!---
 Thatoddone1/Thatoddone1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.